GaloisInc/mctrace/README.md

 may happen if you have created other projects.

 Select the desired configuration (likely just created), and click on the "PEMicro Debugger" tab.
-For "Interface" select the "USB Multilink..." option.
+For "Interface" select the `USB Multilink...` option.
 For port, select the port that the Multilink is connected to.
 Likely some COMX type variant.
-For "Device Name", be sure "MPC5777C" is selected and "Z7_0" for "Core".
+For "Device Name", be sure `MPC5777C` is selected and `Z7_0` for "Core".
 Default options should work for the rest.
 Click "Flash".

 A similar workflow should be possible by selecting the project,